-However, scammers have also taken the opportunity to take advantage of others.
+However, scammers have used the opportunity to take advantage of others, often relying on AI to create job listings and recruitment communications that seem authentic.
 By learning to identify and react to the most common scams, employees and employers can continue to keep their data safe.

 One of the most common is a phishing scam.
 In this type of scam, an email is received that asks someone to follow a link.
 The link leads the user to a login screen that seems familiar.
 The screen often looks identical to Google or Microsoft logins.